An ag(e)ing hacker, Luca Saiu's blog

 This is why even the standard Russian keyboard layout used in Russia provides no way of typing a tonic accent sign.

-But “standard” layouts will certainly not stop me.
-If want tonic accents, and I do, I will set up my system the way it is convenient for me.
+Of course “standard” layouts will not stop me.
+If want tonic accents, and I do, I set up my system the way it is convenient for me.

 Once established that customisation is desirable it is easy to do more and make our way of using keyboards both more expressive and, where possible, even more consistent across layouts.